 When you play video games you don’t reach level 10 on day 1, but that doesn’t mean you quit playing the game itself.
 You try again and again and again, you fall and you rise, making your game better than before, filling in your gaps and perfecting your imperfections.
 And slowly and gradually your game improves, you start having fun, and you keep on going to the next level.

-The game of life too works like this except the fact that the video game generally has the last stage or a level which is the final phase.
+The real game of life too works like this except the fact that the video game generally has the last stage or a level which is the final phase.
 The real game of life has no end and that’s the beauty of it.
 Perfection is just an illusion that doesn’t exist in the real game of life, which is what makes it even more interesting and enthralling.

 If you become perfect in this game then where’s the fun in that?
 Things will become stale after a short while and you will get bored.
 As long as you are alive, your sole aim should be to keep on improving your game on the inside, and the outside will automatically take care of itself.